-- you must be between 16 years of age and under 41 years of age at the point of application - your business must demonstrate future standard outputs in the range of €10,000 to €600,000 using our Standard Output Ready Reckoner (see 'Standard outputs' section below) at the point of application
+- farmers or crofters who have started within 12 months prior to application submission can apply for this scheme.
+There is no upper age restriction.
+However, you must be aged 16 years or over at the point of application - you must have a minimum of three hectares of land - you must demonstrate estimated standard outputs in the range €600 to €9,999 using the Standard Output Ready Reckoner (see 'Standard outputs' section below) at the point of application